jtpio/jupyterlab-heroku/README.md

 # jupyterlab-heroku

-JupyterLab extension to manage and deploy applications on Heroku.
+JupyterLab extension to manage and deploy applications to Heroku.

-The extension can be used to perform 1-click deployments of [voila](https://github.com/QuantStack/voila) dashboards.
+The extension enables 1-click deployments of [voila](https://github.com/QuantStack/voila) dashboards.

 ## Requirements